secretstartups/handbook/ceo/chief-of-staff-team/readmes/streas/index.html.md

 * When inviting me to a meeting, please make it clear in the invite or meeting agenda why my participation is important.
 This helps me manage my time appropriately among competing priorities.
 * Please try to send meeting invites 2+ days ahead of when you'd like to meet, unless we've agreed to otherwise.
 It helps me better plan my work and schedule ahead of time.
 * My job has a broad scope, so I'm constantly prioritizing a long list of work and context switching.
 I do my own prioritization, so it may not align with yours.
 If something is time sensitive, please clearly let me know.
-* In Slack, I am emoji happy, because they are efficient to post, and I believe that an emoji can superior to 100 words.
+* In Slack, I am emoji happy, because they are efficient to post, and I believe that an emoji can be superior to 100 words.

 ## What I assume about others